beclab/Terminus/README.md

 - **Unified filesystem and database**: Automated scaling, backups, and high availability.
 - **Single sign-on**: Log in once to access all applications within Terminus with a shared authentication service.
 - **AI capabilities**: Comprehensive solution for GPU management, local AI model hosting, and private knowledge bases while maintaining data privacy.
-- Built-in applications: Includes file manager, sync drive, vault, reader, app market, settings, and dashboard.
+- **Built-in applications**: Includes file manager, sync drive, vault, reader, app market, settings, and dashboard.
-- S**eamless anywhere access**: Access your devices from anywhere using dedicated clients for mobile, desktop, and browsers.
+- **Seamless anywhere access**: Access your devices from anywhere using dedicated clients for mobile, desktop, and browsers.
 - **Development tools**: Comprehensive development tools and flexible networking options for effortless application development and porting.

 Here are some screenshots from the UI for a sneak peek: